malkathamatehet/pie-mini-projects/README.md

 # pie-mini-projects
-Mini Projects 1, 2, and 3 for Principals of Integrated Engineering
+Mini Projects 1, 2, and 3 for Principles of Integrated Engineering